 The Constitution of Nepal sets out rules regarding public property rights, focusing on principles governing how they are owned and managed.

 It provides a framework to ensure fair access to resources and protect the public’s interests.
-It lays down guidelines for using and maintaining public assets responsibly, with the aim of promoting transparency and accountability in their management.
+It lays down guidelines for using and maintaining public assets responsibly, to promote transparency and accountability in their management.

 Legislative Acts and Regulations